IWant: Return to iWant branding (2025–present)

-On May 7, 2025, ABS-CBN announced that iWantTFC would revert to the name iWant, featuring a redesigned interface, enhanced performance, and an expanded library of Filipino and international titles.
+On May 7, 2025, ABS-CBN announced plans to globally rename the service back to "iWant", featuring a redesigned interface, enhanced performance, and an expanded library of Filipino and international titles.
 Originally scheduled for launch in June 2025, the new version officially went live on July 9, 2025.

 Content

-iWant stores over 10,000 hours of content and programs, over 1,000 films and television series, and several live on-demand channels and video-on-demand.
-Most of its contents and films are produced by ABS-CBN Corporation's divisions including ABS-CBN Studios and ABS-CBN Films.
-In addition, there are over 20 original films and over 50 original series produced by iWant.
+iWant stores over 1,000 films and television series totaling over 10,000 hours of content and several live on-demand channels and video on demand.
+Most of its content and films are produced by ABS-CBN Corporation's divisions, including ABS-CBN Studios and ABS-CBN Films.
+There are over 20 original films and over 50 original series produced by iWant.

 The platform also provides live streams of several of ABS-CBN's broadcast properties, some operated by ABS-CBN's subsidiaries Creative Programs and ABS-CBN International.
-Kapamilya Channel, DZMM TeleRadyo, Jeepney TV and Knowledge Channel are exclusively available in the Philippines; while The Filipino Channel, ANC Global, DZMM TeleRadyo Global, Cinema One Global, Cine Mo!
-Global, MOR Entertainment and Myx America (North America only) are available outside of the Philippines.
+Kapamilya Channel, DZMM TeleRadyo, Jeepney TV, and Knowledge Channel are exclusively available in the Philippines, while The Filipino Channel, ANC Global, DZMM TeleRadyo Global, Cinema One Global, Cine Mo!
+Global, MOR Entertainment, and Myx America (North America only) are available outside of the Philippines.